CDCgov/prime-simplereport-site/pages/home.md

   # link:
   #   text: Link to more about that priority
   #   href: /link/
-  content: SimpleReport is a free application that provides COVID-19 testing sites an easy way to record results for rapid point-of-care tests and quickly report data to your public health department.
+  content: SimpleReport is a free web-based tool that provides COVID-19 testing sites an easy way to record results for rapid point-of-care tests and quickly report data to public health departments. <br/><br/> SimpleReport is HIPAA-compliant and backed by the Centers for Disease Control (CDC).
   placeholder: true
 # tagline: A tagline highlights your approach.
 # intro: |